Bog dwarf salamander: Phylogeny

 The Eurycea sphagnicola was originally believed to be a variant of Eurycea quadridigitata before the 2017 study done by Wray, Means, and Stepphan which found several distinguishable morphological and genetic differences.
 The Eurycea genus also known as “brook salamanders” are part of the Plethodontinae family which are lungless salamanders.
 The Eurycea sphagnicola along with 4 other Plethodontinae are distinguished into a complex based on them having 4 digits.
 The species in this complex are the E. chamberlaini, E. quadridigitata, E. paludicola, E. hillisi, E. sphagnicola.
 The E. sphagnicola differed from these other species in the complex based on differing measurements and colorings.
 The character found to be most unique of the E. sphagnicola is with its larvae which has a dorsal tail fin.
 With very few specimens being found, (36), a considerable amount of research is still needed to further understand the differences of the Eurycea sphagnicola from the other salamanders both in the complex and the overall genus.

+Species Description and Adaptations

+The Eurycea sphagnicola is a diminutive salamander around 6.7 cm long with a cylindrical torso, a head, and a long tail.
+The proximal end of the tail contains a square base, while the distal end of the tail is rounded.
+Unlike some salamanders in the Eurycea genus, the bog dwarf salamander only has four toes on the hind feet.
+The pigmentation for the Eurycea sphagnicola can be highly variable with dorsal pigmentation ranging from orange-brown, copper, or bronze.
+These salamanders usually have a dark dorsolateral stripe ranging from the torso to the tail with dark specks throughout the dorsal side.
+The underside of the salamander has white or gray coloration and yellow smudging towards the lower end of the torso to the tail.
+During the mating season, the male bog dwarf salamanders grow cirri.
+When the salamander is in preservation, its coloration can shift.
+The dorsal pigmentation and markings can fade, and the yellow coloration of the ventral side can become faint.